mekhanonspotify-svg/LiquidGlass-for-PC/README.md

 Contributions, ideas, and bug reports are welcome.

-If you find issues or have suggestions, open an issue or submit a pull request.
+Open an issue or submit a pull request if you'd like to help improve LiquidGlass.

 ---